 If the MSA is a key part of the transaction it enables and the commercial relationship it establishes, then make sure it has at least some consistency with company branding.
 Use a contract collaboration platform with a dynamic editor, so you can include logos, images, GIFs and other graphical elements that will help your contracts stand out from the crowd.
 Check out how this looks in Juro below 👇

-Create beautiful contracts with Juro's no-code editor - click above to try it for free 👆
+Create beautiful contracts with Juro's no-code editor - click above to try it 👆

 Automate your MSAs